Chidvan/Memory-Matching-Game/README.md

 - Randomized Grid – Cards are shuffled each game for replayability.

--Memory Testing Mechanism – Players match pairs of hidden cards by remembering their positions.
+- Memory Testing Mechanism – Players match pairs of hidden cards by remembering their positions.

--Visual Feedback – Cards reveal their colors when flipped and reset if they don’t match.
+- Visual Feedback – Cards reveal their colors when flipped and reset if they don’t match.

--Game State Management – Disables matched cards and tracks the current selection.
+- Game State Management – Disables matched cards and tracks the current selection.

 # Technologies Used
 - Java 8+